tomdaniels/forecaster/README.md

 The build is minified and the filenames include the hashes.\
 Your static single page app is ready to be deployed!

+### Asides

+- pre tag as error handler: the `location-api` could reinstate the commented out code to actually throw an error if the api fails, and our lovely designers could create a real fallback component to allow the user to retry.
+In the interest of time and practicality I decided returning `undefined` in this case is (hopefully) good enough

+- loader test file: my test description of course wouldn't be that silly in production apps, though without a real design it seemed fitting to inject some personality instead ;)